robstraker/ai-for-iot-developers-nanodegree-udacity/README.md

 Edge AI applications are revolutionizing the IoT industry by bringing fast, intelligent behavior to the locations where it is needed.
 In this Nanodegree program, you will learn how to develop and optimize Edge AI systems, using the Intel® Distribution of OpenVINO™ Toolkit.
 A graduate of this program will be able to:
 - Leverage the Intel® Distribution of OpenVINO™ Toolkit to fast-track development of high-performance computer vision and deep learning inference applications.
 - Run pre-trained deep learning models for computer vision on-prem.
-- Identify key hardware specifications of various hardware types (CPU, VPU, FPGA, and Integrated GPU). • Utilize Intel® DevCloud for the Edge to test model performance on various hardware types (CPU, VPU, FPGA, and Integrated GPU).
+- Identify key hardware specifications of various hardware types (CPU, VPU, FPGA, and Integrated GPU).
+- Utilize Intel® DevCloud for the Edge to test model performance on various hardware types (CPU, VPU, FPGA, and Integrated GPU).

 This program consists of 3 courses and 3 projects.
 In each project you build will be an opportunity to demonstrate what you’ve learned in the course, and will demonstrate to potential employers that you have skills in these areas.

 ## Topics Covered
 **Course 1: Edge AI Fundamentals with OpenVINO™:**
-Intel® Distribution of OpenVINOTM Toolkit, Pre-Trained Models, The Model Optimizer, The Inference Engine, MQTT
+Intel® Distribution of OpenVINO™ Toolkit, Pre-Trained Models, The Model Optimizer, The Inference Engine, and MQTT.

 **Course 2: Hardware for Computer Vision Deep Learning Application Deployment:**
-CPUs, Integrated GPUs, Vision Processing Units (VPUs), Field Programmable Arrays (FPGAs), Intel® DevCloud for the Edge
+CPUs, Integrated GPUs, Vision Processing Units (VPUs), Field Programmable Arrays (FPGAs), and Intel® DevCloud for the Edge.

 **Course 3: Optimization Techniques and Tools for Computer Vision Deep Learning Applications:**
-Software Optimization, Intel® Deep Learning Workbench, VTune Amplifier
+Software Optimization, Intel® Deep Learning Workbench, and VTune Amplifier.

 ## Syllabus